strawlab/python-pcl/readme.rst

  * registration (ICP, GICP, ICP_NL)

-The code tries to follow the Point Cloud API, and also provides helper function for interacting with numpy.
+The code tries to follow the Point Cloud API, and also provides helper function for interacting with NumPy.
 For example (from tests/test.py)

 .. code-block:: python